abdulhakeemidr/GAME3011_A2_Idris/README.md

-# GAME3011_A2_Idris
 Game Portfolio Development Assignment 2

+ This project showcases a lockpicking game mechanic that can be exported and added as an asset package to your unity game project.
+This game features a number combination locking system with a timer that resets the locks if it runs out.